Anatomy of a coalition

 almanac (module) | 3–5 members | O(1) per tick | committee only |

 “v1” here means the coalition-level Phase 1 shape.
-Phase 2 adds more confluences as cross-citizen problems arise; Phase 3 introduces multi-operator confluences where committee members span organisations.
+Phase 2 adds more composite organisms as cross-member problems arise; Phase 3 introduces multi-operator composite organisms where committee members span organisations.

 What this chapter deliberately does not cover

-- Per-confluence state machines.
-Each confluence owns its own spec in its own crate once commissioned.
+- Per-organism state machines.
+Each organism owns its own spec in its own crate once commissioned.

 - Chain-specific nuance inside a lattice.
 The builder book covers this; coalitions do not touch it.